kappelmann/engaging-large-scale-functional-programming/resources/contest/README.md

 ### Scoreboard Manager

-This process controls a worker thread which crawls the submissions in a regular interval.
+This process controls a thread which crawls the submissions in a regular interval.
 The port of the manager is set in `ADDRESS` in `scoreboard_manager.py` and the update interval in `UPDATE_INTERVAL` in `scoreboard.py`.
 The data is exposed to other processes via sockets/named pipes (Unix/Windows).

-Each team's submission is expected in a separate directory with the corresponding teamname.
+Each team's submission is expected in a separate directory named by the corresponding name of the team.
 Inside the directory, two files must exist:
-1. `timestamp`: containing the submission timestamp in iso-8601.
+1. `timestamp`: containing the submission's timestamp in iso-8601.
    You can use this bash command to create such a timestamp: `timestamp=$(date --iso-8601=seconds)`.
 2. `results.xml`: containing the test results in Ant JUnit XML format.
    Passing tests contain no children inside their tag while failing tests contain an error message.
+The repository comes with some example data in `example_data`.

 ### Running